alialamiidrissi/ADA_Course_Project/Project/README.md

 - The recipes information pages have also the same pattern and can be web scrapped using the techniques studied in the course

 # A list of internal milestones up until project milestone 2
-We setup the following goals for the next milestone:
+We setup the following goals as next milestones:
-- Retrieve a raw dataset by crawling the Yummly website/API
+- Retrieve a raw dataset by crawling the Yummly website and/or API
 - Clean the dataset and perform a first exploratory analysis
-- Characterise the metrics used to measure the taste preferences (Salty/Sweet…)
+- Characterise the metrics used to measure the taste preferences (salty/sweet…)

 # Questions for TAa
 None.